 It is assumed that the runoff from this catchment is being captured and treated by the numerous wetlands and stormwater ponds present.
-There was little opportunity for retrofitting within this catchment since runoff from most impervious areas was being redirected for pre-treatment before entering Sucker Lake.
+There was little opportunity for retrofitting within this catchment since runoff from most impervious areas was being redirected for pre-treatment before entering Birch Lake.
 Further water quality monitoring from wetland or stormwater pond outlets could be completed to determine if there is adequate treatment of runoff.
-The locations identified include moderately & complex bioretention, porous parking, and potential a new pond/wetland which would capture runoff from the surrounding areas which currently drain into the storm sewer system that discharges into existing pond/wetland complexes adjacent to Sucker Lake.
-Each bioretention basin installed at 250 square feet would reduce the TP going into Sucker Lake by 0.92 lbs/yr of would be removed from the catchment resulting in a 0.4% decrease from the base load at an initial total project cost of \$5,000.
-If all BMP's were installed, an estimated 88.4 lbs of TP would be removed an annual basis which is a decrease of 38% at a cost of \$560,000.
+The two locations identified include moderately complex bioretention which would capture runoff from parking lots that currently drain into the storm sewer system that discharges into a wetland complex adjacent to Birch Lake.
+If the two bioretention cells are installed at around 250 square feet each it is calculated that 0.41 lbs of TP would be removed from the catchment resulting in a 0.2% decrease from the base load at an initial total project cost of \$12,600.